 It’s fun to buy the latest gadgets and new plant introductions for the flower garden, but sometimes our green thumbs are bigger than our wallets.
 Discover four ways to satisfy your need to expand your flower gardens for little or no money.

 01 of 04

 Flower gardeners are a generous bunch, and most people love to share their plant and seed materials with other gardeners, especially ones who are new to the fold.
 There are several ways you can get hooked up with plant or seed swaps to find free flowers to start your garden:

-- Check with local or regional botanical gardens who often host annual plant swaps
+- Check with local or regional botanical gardens which often host annual plant swaps.

 02 of 04

-Use your compost at planting time to help flowers settle in quickly, as it improves drainage,... normalizes soil pH, and introduces beneficial microorganisms to nourish the soil.
-In established gardens, use compost as mulch to suppress weed growth and increase earthworm activity.
+Use your compost at planting time to help flowers settle in quickly, as it improves drainage, normalizes soil pH, and introduces beneficial microorganisms to nourish the soil.
+In established gardens, use compost as a mulch to suppress weed growth and increase earthworm activity.

 03 of 04